hunter-college-ossd-spr-2020/project-evaluation/godot_evaluation.md

 ### Code and Design Documentation
 1. Is there clear documentation in the code itself?
 There is insufficient in-code documentation.
+Any documentation present in the code is vague.

 <br>

 1. Is there documentation about the design?
 Yes, there is documentation in the project's web page about design and [coding styleguides](https://docs.godotengine.org/en/3.2/community/contributing/code_style_guidelines.html).
+Well designed and organized documentation lives off of the codebase for this project.
 <br>